Student & Parent Handbook

 High School Requirements for College Admissions

 The requirements listed below are those that a college admissions officer would generally look for on a reasonably competitive high school transcript.
 Each credit represents one year of work in a subject.
-Generally speaking, one year of work is equivalent to 160 class periods, or at least 120 full hours of study.
+Generally speaking, one year of work is equivalent to 160 45-minute class periods, or at least 120 full hours of study.
 Half credits may be awarded.

 Subject |